Frequently Asked Questions

 Certification and Legal Requirements

-• Registration on ITSSAR’s TOPS (Trained Operator Passport Scheme) database
+• Successful candidates are registered on ITSSAR’s TOPS (Trained Operator Passport Scheme) database

 My training was over three years ago.
 Does my employer have to send me on a refresher course?

-There’s no law saying refresher training must be done every X years; the HSE recommends periodic reassessment – especially after an incident, if skills have lapsed, or if the operator hasn’t used a truck in some time.
+There’s no law saying refresher training must be done every X years; the HSE recommends periodic reassessment – especially after an incident, if skills have lapsed, or after a period of inactivity.

 Do employers have to keep training records?

 Yes.
-Employers should keep clear records of all lift truck training, including operator names, training content, and certification dates.
+Employers should keep clear records of all training, including operator names, training content, and certification dates.
 It’s essential for legal compliance and safety planning.

 What’s the minimum age to operate a forklift?